NapthaAI/docs/docs/NapthaStorage/1-database.md

 # Database Storage

-Naptha's database storage offers a powerful way to manage structured data.

-You can interact with it using [Naptha's SDK](https://github.com/NapthaAI/naptha-sdk/), either via CLI or the Python client.
+We also offer a powerful way to manage structured data via our database storage provider.
+You can interact with it using Naptha's SDK, either via [CLI](https://github.com/NapthaAI/naptha-sdk) or the [Python client](https://pypi.org/project/naptha-sdk/).

 For the `CLI` option, the database storage provider commands start with `naptha storage db`.